 Olivia began working at Shepherd Spring Animal Hospital in October of 2012.
 She was born and raised in Wakulla County.
-She is currently finishing her biology degree at Florida State University.
-She plans to pursue a degree in veterinary medicine upon graduation.
-Her pets include 3 labradors (Mack, Cora & Ice).
+She has since graduated at Florida State University with a degree in Biology and plans to pursue a degree in veterinary medicine in the near future.
+Her pets include 3 Labradors (Mack, Cora & Ice).
 In her free time, Olivia enjoys spending time with her family and being outdoors including being on the river.

 “I anxiously await the day I get to welcome Olivia as a veterinarian to my staff.”
 Dr. Griggs sincerely offered.
 “She will be an incredible asset, not only to our clinical staff, but most of all, to our community.”

 Olivia serves a veterinary technician at SSAH.
 She’s a Scorpio like Dr. Whited and Dr. Griggs so there is great passion and a strong sense of “right and wrong” and not much middle ground on issues of honor.

 Dr. Griggs continued, “ I met Olivia when I first moved here, as an eleventh grader at Wakulla High School.
 Never a person to be short on words, Olivia gave me a “Cliff’s Notes” version of her entire life, her family history, her dogs and her Dad’s fishing business all in one brief sitting.”

 He continued, “She’s not shy, she did most of the talking.”

 She joined the staff as a floater (everywhere, all the time) where she excelled.
 Now, she serves as a senior technician and, because of her incredible attention to detail, the person who performs almost all of the dental cleaning for our patients.